rancher/docs/content/rancher/v2.5/en/monitoring-alerting/how-monitoring-works/_index.md

 | PrometheusRule | Custom resource | For more advanced use cases, you may want to define what Prometheus metrics or time series database queries should result in alerts being fired.
 Automatically updates the Prometheus custom resource. |
 | Alertmanager | Custom resource | Edit this custom resource only if you need more advanced configuration options beyond what the Rancher UI exposes in the Routes and Receivers sections.
 For example, you might want to edit this resource to add a routing tree with more than two levels. |
 | Prometheus | Custom resource | Edit this custom resource only if you need more advanced configuration beyond what can be configured using  ServiceMonitors, PodMonitors, or [Rancher monitoring Helm chart options.](./configuration/helm-chart-options) |

+# 5. Scraping and Exposing Metrics

+### 5.1.
+Defining what Metrics are Scraped

+ServiceMonitors define targets that are intended for Prometheus to scrape.
+The [Prometheus custom resource tells](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md#prometheus) Prometheus which ServiceMonitors it should use to find out where to scrape metrics from.

+The Prometheus Operator observes the ServiceMonitors.
+When it observes that ServiceMonitors are created or updated, it calls the Prometheus API to update the scrape configuration in the Prometheus custom resource and keep it in sync with the scrape configuration in the ServiceMonitors.
+This scrape configuration tells Prometheus which endpoints to scrape metrics from and how it will label the metrics from those endpoints.

+Prometheus scrapes all of the metrics defined in its scrape configuration at every `scrape_interval`, which is one minute by default.

+The scrape configuration can be viewed as part of the Prometheus custom resource that is exposed in the Rancher UI.

+### 5.2.
+How the Prometheus Operator Sets up Metrics Scraping

+The Prometheus Deployment or StatefulSet scrapes metrics, and the configuration of Prometheus is controlled by the Prometheus custom resources.
+The Prometheus Operator watches for Prometheus and Alertmanager resources, and when they are created, the Prometheus Operator creates a Deployment or StatefulSet for Prometheus or Alertmanager with the user-defined configuration.

+When the Prometheus Operator observes ServiceMonitors, PodMonitors and PrometheusRules being created, it knows that the scrape configuration needs to be updated in Prometheus.
+It updates Prometheus by first updating the configuration and rules files in the volumes of Prometheus's Deployment or StatefulSet.
+Then it calls the Prometheus API to sync the new configuration, resulting in the Prometheus Deployment or StatefulSet to be modified in place.

+### 5.3.
+How Kubernetes Component Metrics are Exposed

+Prometheus scrapes metrics from deployments known as [exporters,](https://prometheus.io/docs/instrumenting/exporters/) which export the time series data in a format that Prometheus can ingest.
+In Prometheus, time series consist of streams of timestamped values belonging to the same metric and the same set of labeled dimensions.

+To allow monitoring to be installed on hardened Kubernetes clusters, `rancher-monitoring` application proxies the communication between Prometheus and the exporter through PushProx for some Kubernetes master components.

+### 5.4.
+Scraping Metrics without PushProx

+The Kubernetes components that directly expose metrics to Prometheus are the following:

+- kubelet
+- ingress-nginx*
+- coreDns/kubeDns
+- kube-api-server

+\* For RKE and RKE2 clusters, ingress-nginx is deployed by default and treated as an internal Kubernetes component.

+### 5.5.
+Scraping Metrics with PushProx

+The purpose of this architecture is to allow us to scrape internal Kubernetes components without exposing those ports to inbound requests.
+As a result, Prometheus can scrape metrics across a network boundary.

+The Kubernetes components that expose metrics to Prometheus through PushProx are the following:

+- kube-controller-manager
+- kube-scheduler
+- etcd
+- kube-proxy

+For each PushProx exporter, we deploy one PushProx client onto all target nodes.
+For example, a PushProx client is deployed onto all controlplane nodes for kube-controller-manager, all etcd nodes for kube-etcd, and all nodes for kubelet.
+We deploy exactly one PushProx proxy per exporter.

+The process for exporting metrics is as follows:

+1. The PushProx Client establishes an outbound connection with the PushProx Proxy.
+2. The client then polls the proxy for scrape requests that have come into the proxy.
+3. When the proxy receives a scrape request from Prometheus, the client sees it as a result of the poll.
+4. The client scrapes the internal component.
+5. The internal component responds by pushing metrics back to the proxy.